Skip to content

 Why is natural vanilla so rare?

 Vanilla beans are produced by an orchid that grows in tropical climates near the equator.
-Not only does it need hand pollination within a few hours of its flowers opening, but the resulting pods must go through a long and complex process before becoming the dark brown spices we can buy.
+Not only does it need hand pollination within a few hours of its flowers opening, but the resulting pods must undergo a long, complex process before becoming the dark brown spice we can buy.
 If proper temperatures and humidity levels are not met, the pods can become sour or mouldy.
 Like all good things, vanilla requires experience and time.